Does your MRP system have an integrated scheduling system that all users can access?

 Work in Progress

-Does your system account for the demand of finished goods as well as quantity on hand of intermediates and batches that that started but not completed?
+Does your system account for the demand of finished goods as well as quantity on hand of intermediates and batches that started but not completed?

 Chemical batches will vary in duration to complete.
 Some batches are simply mixtures and are completed quickly and other take reactions resulting in much longer production times.
 A scheduling and MRP system needs to account for batches that have begun but have not yet finished.
 It should also address partial completion of batches.
 Some finished good may be completed, but the remainder could be packaged later.
 Flexibility is key.